AWS Storage Options – EBS & Instance Store

 EBS Cost Model

-- Standard volumes are charged per GB-month of provisioned storage and per million I/O requests
+- gp2: charged per GB-month of provisioned storage (IOPS included based on size)

-- EBS Provisioned IOPS volumes are charged per GB-month of provisioned storage and per Provisioned IOPS-month
+- io2/io1: charged per GB-month of provisioned storage and per Provisioned IOPS-month

-- EBS volume storage capacity is allocated at the time of volume creation, and you are charged for this allocated storage even if not used.
+- EBS volume storage capacity is allocated at creation time, and you are charged for allocated storage even if not fully used.

 EBS Scalability and Elasticity

-- EBS volumes can easily and rapidly be provisioned and released to scale in and out with the changing total storage demands
+- EBS volumes can easily and rapidly be provisioned and released to scale in and out with changing storage demands.

-- EBS volumes can be resized dynamically, but cannot be reduced by size.
+- EBS volumes can be resized dynamically using Elastic Volumes (increase only, cannot be reduced).

 Interfaces

-- AWS offers management APIs for EBS in both SOAP and REST formats which can be used to create, delete, describe, attach, and detach EBS volumes for the EC2 instances as well as to create, delete, and describe snapshots from EBS to S3; and to copy snapshots across regions.
+- AWS offers management APIs for EBS through REST-based APIs, AWS CLI, and SDKs, which can be used to create, delete, describe, attach, and detach EBS volumes, as well as to create, delete, and describe snapshots and copy snapshots across regions.

-- Amazon also offers the same capabilities through AWS Management Console
+- Amazon also offers the same capabilities through the AWS Management Console.

 Instance Store Volumes